-It’s estimated a staggering 46 million* people are enslaved around the world, today.
+It’s estimated more than 40 million* people are enslaved around the world, today.

 Some are repeatedly abused in brothels, forced to see 20 clients every day.
 Others, like the 360 boys we were involved in rescuing from factories in southern India, are held in bonded labour.

 Every 30 seconds another child is trafficked.
 Often between countries.
 The scale of the problem is immense and has its global epicentre in South Asia – where our work has considerable focus.